joaolpgomes87/joaolpgomes87/README.md

 ## 🚀 Who am I?

-- 💻 I've been coding since 2012 (yes...that long)
+- 💻 Coding for over 10 years (yes...that long)

 - 🇵🇹 Back in sunny Portugal after living in the UK